E53klasky/SARAS-Navier-Stokes-slover/README.md

-THERE SEEMS TO BE A PROBLEM WHEN TRYING TO INSTALL SOME OF THE SOFTWARE ON MAC OS sometimes LINUX UBUNTU SEEMS TO WORK FINE.
-I DO NOT KNOW ABOUT WINDOWS strange but works try the test for some reason that works.
+THERE SEEMS TO BE A PROBLEM WHEN TRYING TO INSTALL SOME OF THE SOFTWARE ON MAC OS sometimes

+DO NOT RESTART THE WRIGHTING OUT IT I HAVE NOT TESTED IT AND THERE IS A GOOD CHANCE IT WILL HAVE AN ERROR.

+LINUX UBUNTU SEEMS TO WORK FINE.
+I DO NOT KNOW ABOUT WINDOWS

+strange but works try the test for some reason that works.
 Also need to install adios2 and put your path to it in the cmakelist.txt file: https://adios2.readthedocs.io/en/latest/setting_up/setting_up.html

 # Saras - Finite difference solver